 Now what is important and what was not at all noticed, is that on February 20, it was only Varoufakis that signed the document for the Syriza-Anel government.
 It was never submitted to the Greek parliament.
 And the president of the Greek parliament, Zoe Konstantopoulou, had said to Tsipras that she would never accept such an agreement and that it would face strong opposition in Parliament.
 This is important because, on the other hand, if you fast forward to July 13, when Tsipras signed the capitulation and the parliament approved it on the night of July 15-16, this is a much stronger action.

-Therefore, I think that on February 20, the government should have adopted a Plan B, and the Plan B was the implementation of capital controls, a debt audit with the suspension of payments, changing the status of the shares held by the Greek state in the Greek banks, because it is the principal shareholder, to go from preference shares to ordinary shares in order to directly exercise control of the banks and to organize the process of bank failures while protecting the deposits.
+Therefore, I think that on February 20, the government should have adopted a Plan B, and the Plan B was the implementation of capital controls, a debt audit with the suspension of payments, changing the status of the shares held by the Greek state in the Greek banks, because it is the principal shareholder, to go from preferred shares to ordinary shares in order to directly exercise control of the banks and to organize the process of bank failures while protecting the deposits.
 I also think there was a need to rapidly launch a parallel currency, a currency that is not convertible, that is only used for a series of internal operations but that could for example facilitate the raising of salaries and pensions, and the payment of taxes as well as a series of bills (water, electricity, public transport, etc.).
 They could have also attempted to use this parallel currency for trade in the local economy, including as a means of stimulating economic activity and consumption.

 Why do you think Tsipras and his inner circle never seem to have seriously considered moving toward a Plan B consisting of such measures?
 For example, was either unilateral debt repudiation or bank nationalization ever an option considered by the Syriza management or a part of the coalition?
 How important was the issue of Eurozone exit, in your opinion, in terms of the feasibility of such an alternative program?